wandb/docs/docs/guides/integrations/lightning.md

 model = LitModule.load_from_checkpoint(Path(artifact_dir) / "model.ckpt")
 ```

-Once logged, these model checkpoints can also be seamlessly integrated into [W&B Models](https://docs.wandb.ai/guides/models).
+Once logged, these model checkpoints can also be seamlessly integrated into [W&B Model Registry](https://docs.wandb.ai/guides/models).
 The model registry not only serves as a system of record for your best models across projects and teams but also facilitates easy tracking and auditing throughout the ML lifecycle.
-Whether you're moving a model from staging to production or auditing changes, you can leverage [W&B Models](https://docs.wandb.ai/guides/models) to streamline these workflows in an organized manner.
+Whether you're moving a model from staging to production or auditing changes, you can leverage [W&B Model Registry](https://docs.wandb.ai/guides/models) to streamline these workflows in an organized manner.

 ### Log images, text and more